prateeksethiDev/Test_UI_API_Repo/TestAutomation_UI_API/README.md

 5. Using Cfg4j for reading properties file with Interface binding.
 6. Bringing all the advantages of Maven + Cucumber + Java.
 7. Excel reader utility to read test data from excel sheet with Scenario outline.
+8. Integration of Docker Selenium Grid with Jenkins.

 The UML class diagram of the framework is as follows: